 MOCA (Miami, USA)

-The "activist" part : In live performances ( ACTA NON VERBA), She silently protests all acts of domination by wearing clothes from colonial times and slowly moving her hands from her eyes to her ears and her mouth.
+IN ACTA NON VERBA performance , Plaisir silently protests all acts of domination by wearing clothes from colonial times and slowly moving her hands from her eyes to her ears and her mouth.
 For context, she places herself in symbolic places, such as a laundromat, a run-down train car that was once used by President Roosevelt (POTUS1).

 If the human body is prime, it appears with its blood and clothing.
 Clothing is its shape, meaning that it is the medium, and at the same time, a certain definition of that body, that through which, one encounters another independently from his/her face or members.
 Beyond a simple superficiality of no consequence, the apparel participates in a vast symbolic game and expresses a manner of interacting with one another, in short, of living together in society.
 The adornment of the body itself establishes the social fabric.
 Clothing -and by extension the fabric- serves as the basis for social reality.